 - We Asked, You Answered: A roundup of answers we received from across the country to the question, “What can the average person do to combat extremism?” from our July 2016 survey to readers (Hint: education), plus resources for getting started.

-- Questions for Students and Educators: A question guide for teaching about stereotypes and social justice.
+- Questions for Consideration: A question guide for talking about stereotypes and social justice.

 - Five Ways to Counter Extremists on Social Media: A “How To” resource sheet for rising above social media extremists and right-wing hate groups.

-- Questions for High School Students and Educators: A question sheet to use alongside “Five Ways to Counter Extremists on Social Media.”
+- Questions for Consideration: A question sheet to use alongside “Five Ways to Counter Extremists on Social Media.”

-- Questions for Reflection: A question sheet to use alongside the “September 11 Fact Sheet”.
+- Questions for Consideration: A question sheet to use alongside the “September 11 Fact Sheet”.

 - The Survivor Tree: A story of resilience from 9/11.